robtomatkins/Woodland-Warriors/README.md

 - ### The Footer Section
     - The footer section contains contact information for people interested in joining, including a telephone number and email address.
-    - The footer also contains icons that are links to corrisponding social media platforms.
+    - The footer also contains icons that are links to corresponding social media platforms.
     - Each icon changes color when hovered over to match the theme of the rest of the website.

 ![Contact info in footer section](../Woodland-Warriors/assets/images/footer-screenshot.jpg)